Episcopal Church in Minnesota

 The Episcopal Church in Minnesota, formerly known as the Episcopal Diocese of Minnesota, is a diocese of the Episcopal Church in the United States of America which has jurisdiction over all of Minnesota, except Clay County, which is in the Episcopal Diocese of North Dakota.
 It is in Province VI and its offices are in Minneapolis.
 It has two cathedrals: the Cathedral of Our Merciful Saviour in Faribault and St. Mark's Episcopal Cathedral in Minneapolis.
 As of December 2013, there were 20,964 members.
 It has 110 faith communities (this includes 105 churches and the organizations Episcopal Homes of Minnesota, the Episcopal House of Prayer, The Sheltering Arms Foundation, Breck School, and Shattuck-St. Mary’s School).
 It is affiliated with the Minnesota Council of Churches, The Joint Religious Legislative Coalition, and The Resource Center for Churches.
 Henry Benjamin Whipple was the first bishop of the Episcopal Church in Minnesota.
 Craig Loya is the current bishop.
 The Diocese of Duluth was established as a Missionary Diocese from the Diocese of Minnesota in 1895 and was merged back into the Diocese of Minnesota on May 24, 1944.

+In 2024, the diocese reported average Sunday attendance (ASA) of 3,572 persons, a relative decrease from 6,349 reported in 2015.
+The most recent membership statistics (2023) showed 14,656 members, also down from 19,724 in 2015.
+Plate and pledge income for the 89 filing congregations of the diocese in 2024 was $14,242,351.
+No membership statistics were reported in 2024 parochial reports.